pashapm/topdraw/trunk/Documentation/ReadMe.txt

 The last 10 images rendered will be saved in ~/Library/Application Support/Google/TopDraw.

 == Requirements ==
-TopDraw requires Mac OS X 10.5 (Leopard) or later as it uses the JavaScriptCore.framework to evaluate the JavaScript.
+TopDraw requires Mac OS X 10.6 or later as it uses the JavaScriptCore.framework to evaluate the JavaScript.

+== TODO ==
+- Fix Plasma, noise
+- Build in renderer for debug build
+- Consider JSON output format from renderer

 == History ==
 11/16/2009 - 1.4